clocklimited/navy-clock-prepare/README.md

 * Checkout the specified GIT branch or tag
 * Initialise or update all submodule references
 * Run npm run-script prepare
+* Copy prepare directory to application specfic subdirectory of the build directory
+* Run npm run-script build inside the application subdirectory
+* Clean up the application subdirectory of any non application files
+* Issue an 'rsync' order to other [Captains](http://github.com/microadam/navy-captain)

 This order assumes that the following configuration keys have been added to the [Admiral](http://github.com/microadam/navy-admiral) for the application you are trying to prepare:

 * repository: The URL to the GIT repository where your application is stored
 * prepareDir: Where the GIT repository should be cloned to
+* buildDir: Directory into which the prepareDir should be copied.
+The directory specific to your application will be a subdirectory of this directory

 An example [Admiral](http://github.com/microadam/navy-admiral) application configuration might look like: